Settle for Sibling

 - Suzuna Ayuzawa, the younger sister of the title character in Maid-Sama!, is actively trying to invoke this on Shintani Hinata, a Hopeless Suitor for her sister and their mutual Childhood Friend.
 She succeeds.

-- A variation in Otoyomegatari occurs with a woman named Talas.
+- A variation in A Bride's Story occurs with a woman named Talas.
 In her culture, it is customary to marry your husband's brother if he dies before having children.
 Her first husband had four brothers, and each married her and died childless in succession until each one met an untimely end.
 Talas had to Settle for Sibling four times in a row.

-- Riku from Wandering Son falls for Nitori despite her older sister Maho liking her, and Nitori got returning the feelings.
-After a while Riku falls for Maho and they begin dating.
+- Riku from Wandering Son falls for Shuuichi Nitori despite Shu's older sister Maho liking him, and Shu not returning the feelings.
+After a while Riku falls for Maho properly and they begin dating.

 - Inverted in 'Nexus' as Dante tries to get June to settle for him after his brother disappears.